FREE SHIPPING on orders of $85 or more

 The surname Rossillo was first found in the cites of Trento, Udine, Vicenza, Venice, Savigliano, Pisa, Ravenna, and Rome.
 Some of the family migrated as far south as Sicily.
 This southern branch of the family descended from Count Ugone Rosso of Sicily, whose ancestors were Normans.

-Another 311 words (22 lines of text) are included under the topic Early Rossillo Notables in all our PDF Extended History products.
+Another 112 words (8 lines of text) are included under the topic Early Rossillo Notables in all our PDF Extended History products and printed products wherever possible.

 In the immigration and passenger lists a number of early immigrants bearing the name Rossillo were found: Armando Rossi, who sailed to New York in 1884; Catharine Rossi, who arrived in New York in 1844; and Theodore Rossi who arrived in New York in 1852.
 Others sailed to Pennsylvania, including Giovanni Rossi arrived in 1896.